 2020 employment law changes

-Here are the upcoming employment law changes scheduled for 2020:
+Here are the employment law changes that happened in 2020:

-Again from April, employers will be under a legal obligation to provide a ‘written statement’ to new employees and workers before their employment begins or on their first day.
+Again since April, employers are now under a legal obligation to provide a ‘written statement’ to new employees and workers before their employment begins or on their first day.
 This will likely reinforce obligations employers already have - but which many (especially those who own smaller businesses with few employees) do not take up - to issue new employees and workers with a written contract within a maximum of eight weeks.